karinje/dreamup/USAGE.md

   - Example: `"Snake game: Use arrow keys to control the snake.
 Move towards the orange food to grow."`

 #### Execution Modes
+**Default Behavior:** If no flags are provided for `--speed`, `--pause`, or `--quick-test`, the game will run in **regular LLM mode** by default.
+In this mode, the LLM makes continuous decisions without pausing the game, and the game runs at normal speed.

 - `--pause <seconds>` - Pause-step mode: pause game every X seconds for LLM decision
   - Examples: `0.5` (pause every 500ms), `1.0` (every 1s), `0.35` (every 350ms)
   - Only works with DreamUp games (games that support pause mode)